bbalganjjm/natural_js/docs/implementation/m1-contract.md

 ): FormHandle<T>;
 ```

 HTML retains the 1.x JSON list syntax and built-in rule names: `data-format='[["commas"]]'` and `data-validate='[["required"],["email"]]'`. `bindForm(root, { rows?, rules?, parse? })` returns a handle with `bind(id | null)`, `read()`, `validate(id?)`, and `dispose()`. `read()` returns a detached record of only bound fields in nested JSON shape; it is not a full `T` row snapshot.
 Without `rows` it owns local values for a search form.
 With `rows`, a bound field writes through `Rows.set` only after input parsing (if configured) and validation succeed.
 Focus restores the stored raw value; this is not an inverse formatter operation.
 An input draft is parsed if a field parser exists, then validators inspect that raw candidate, never formatted display text.
 A failed parse or rule leaves the unformatted draft visible and creates an issue.
 Only a valid candidate enters `Rows.set`; blur then reapplies one-way display formatting. `validate(id)` uses retained raw draft input when present and stored raw data otherwise, including for an unrendered row. `parse` is an optional field-name map of `ParseInput` functions, used only when an application needs input conversion.
 A failed edit stays in a row-keyed draft and does not corrupt the row. `bind(id)` preserves the previous row's draft and restores a target row's draft on return; `replace`, `revert`, and disposal discard affected drafts.
 For a local Form without `rows`, `validate()` checks its current inputs.
 For a row-bound Form, `validate()` checks every retained invalid draft and the currently bound row, or returns valid if neither exists. `validate(id)` checks that row's draft if present, otherwise its stored raw data, even when filtered out; it does not rebind or change another draft.
 Every issue from `validate(id)` carries that non-null row ID.
+An explicit Form `validate(id?)` rechecks retained drafts and commits candidates that have become valid; its result reports any remaining draft or stored-value issues.
+Rows mutation notifications clear stale visible issues but do not call application validators.
 HTML Constraint Validation API results and custom/built-in rule results appear in one `ValidationResult`.
-The component exposes field errors in the authored HTML and keeps their text/ARIA association; M5 fixes exact event timing and markup choices.
+The component exposes field errors in the authored HTML and keeps their text/ARIA association; M5 defines the event timing and error markup.

 The existing built-in formatter and validator catalogs, dynamic rule dispatch, rule messages, and transitive mask/date/byte-count operations are in scope.
 No built-in rule may be removed merely because a static search finds no call.
 The 1.x names below are retained as M1's catalog boundary; M5 tests arguments and corrected behavior rather than copying documented bugs.
 The `date` formatter remains in M5, while its optional custom calendar attachment waits for M11.